 The Seminary makes every effort to provide full access to higher education for all qualified students.
 Students with hearing or other physical disabilities will be given all the assistance needed in order for them to succeed.
-All facilities on both campuses are equipped with wheelchair access.
+All facilities are equipped with wheelchair access.